Mt Hood Ski Bowl Adventure Park Summer Review – Family Fun Outdoors!

 Review of Mt Hood Ski Bowl Park –

-My family and I headed up to the Summer Adventure Park Ski Bowl a few summers back (so let us know if you have been more recently, and there are changes to add), and had a really great time.
-It was a perfect spot for us since there was something to do for all of our kids (age ranges 4 – 15).
-All three of our kids have asked to go back, and mom and dad had a nice time too – so we will be looking to visit again.
+My family and I headed up to the Summer Adventure Park in Mt Hood, called Ski Bowl recently, and had a really great time.
+It was a perfect spot for us since there was something to do for all of our kids (this was our second trip here, but we have traveled with kids in age ranges from 4 – 15).
+All of our kids have asked to go back, and mom and dad had a nice time too – so we will be looking to visit again.

 Location & Getting There: